Manohar Shetty

-Manohar Shetty (born 1953) is a Goa-based poet considered one of the prominent Indian poets writing in the English language.
+Manohar Shetty (born 1953) is an Indian poet, writer, and literary editor based in Goa, India.
+He is considered as one of the prominent Indian poets writing in the English language.

 He has been a Senior Fellow with the Sahitya Akademi, the Indian academy of arts and letters, and his work is found in several anthologies, including The Oxford India Anthology of Twelve Modern Indian Poets edited by Arvind Krishna Mehrotra and anthologies edited by Eunice de Souza, Vilas Sarang and Jeet Thayil.

 Life

 Manohar Shetty was born in Bombay and educated in Panchgani.
 He graduated from Bombay University in 1974 and began working as a journalist.

 Critical perspectives

 Shetty's poetry is seen as being an integral part of the "chronology of modern Indian English poetry."
 His poetry is described as revelling in "the celebration of the sombre" and being filled with "sepulchral images" while their "mood is predominantly one of helplessness and lethargy."